-Want to go to a bar for a drink or buy some beer or wine in Toronto?
+Want to go to a bar for a drink or buy some beer, wine, or spirits in Toronto?
+You can - so long as you're old enough and are able to prove it.
 Here's what you need to know about how old you need to be to do that.
-The age at which you can drink, buy or serve alcohol varies around the world, and in Canada, the age varies from province to province.
+The age at which you can drink, buy, or serve alcohol varies around the world, and in Canada, the age varies from province to province.
 But if you're curious as to how old you have to be in order to imbibe in Toronto, as with all of Ontario, the legal drinking age in Toronto is 19.

 Here are a few other things to keep in mind about the legal drinking age in Toronto.